 Laura Hadden is a documentary media artist and radio producer based in Portland, OR.

-She currently works as a producer and editor for Live Wire Radio, a public radio variety show currently broadcasting on over 100 public radio stations across the country.
+She currently works as the Executive Producer for Live Wire Radio, a public radio variety show currently broadcasting on over 125 public radio stations across the country.

 Her work has been featured at Third Coast International Audio Festival, The Open Engagement Conference, Frameline Film Festival, Hot Docs, UnionDocs, the Tacoma Film Festival, and on The Documentary Channel and BBC News.
 Her collaborative short documentary film, Matthew 24:14, won Best Film and Best Directing at the 2011 International Documentary Challenge.